leeuijin/manufactoring_data/README.md

 0.09_table_analyze.sh : Rebuild table analyze information \
-0.10_table_size.sh : Table Size Comparison (General Table & arrayed Table) 0.11_table_cnt.sh : Compare row count of sample data crt_function.sql : A file with the create function syntax used in 0.04_create_func.sh
+0.10_table_size.sh : Table Size Comparison (General Table & arrayed Table) 0.11_table_cnt.sh : Compare row count of sample data crt_function.sql : Create function file used in 0.04_create_func.sh

 The purpose of this data construction is to build data to compare query performance and the efficiency of system resource usage based on the difference in management between normal and arrayed tables with the same data. \